juji-io/site/blog/comparing-clojure-diff-libraries.md

 ## Benchmark

 All these library implements a `diff` function, so we can measure how long it takes for them to diff the same pair of data structures.
-We will also compare the size of the resulting diffs.
+We will also compare the sizes of the resulting diffs.

 ### Data Set